In brief

 How does an international divorce proceed?

-Do you already have proceedings pending abroad or do you have doubts about the approach taken?
-Consider a second opinion from a specialized lawyer.
+In many cases, divorcing partners can choose in which country they start the procedure, provided they act early.
+Do you already have a procedure running abroad or do you have doubts about the approach followed?
+Then consider a second opinion from a specialized lawyer.

 What if a parent wants to move abroad with children?